-Enforcement Administrator within fourteen (14) days after issuance of the notice specified in subsection F of this section or within fourteen (14) days of immobilization, whichever is later.
+- F. Post-impoundment Notice: Within ten (10) days after a vehicle has been impounded, notice of impoundment shall be sent by certified mail, return receipt requested, to the registered owner of the vehicle.
+The notice shall state that the owner has the right to a post-immobilization and post-towing hearing as provided in subsection G of this section and that if the vehicle is not claimed within thirty (30) days from the date of the notice, the vehicle may be sold or otherwise disposed of in accordance with the Illinois Vehicle Code. - G. Hearing In Case Of Vehicle Immobilization: The owner of an immobilized vehicle or other interested person shall have the right to a hearing to determine whether the immobilization or any subsequent towing was erroneous or whether the vehicle was properly included on an immobilization list, if the owner files a written demand for a hearing before the Ordinance Enforcement Administrator within fourteen (14) days after issuance of the notice specified in subsection F of this section or within fourteen (14) days of immobilization, whichever is later.
 A hearing shall be conducted on any business day within forty-eight (48) hours of receipt of a written demand for hearing, unless otherwise mutually agreed by the parties.
 Failure to request or attend a scheduled hearing shall be deemed a waiver of the right to a hearing.
 In the event of such failure, any amount deposited pursuant to subsection D of this section shall be forfeited.
-A hearing provided by this subsection shall not determine the validity of or otherwise adjudicate any citation or notice of ordinance violation issued relative to the immobilized vehicle, but shall only relate to whether the vehicle was properly immobilized or towed by determining whether the owner previously submitted evidence required by this chapter.

-- H. Fines and Fees for Immobilization: The fine for immobilization shall be five hundred dollars (\$500.00) and the fine for impoundment and towing shall be an amount not to exceed six hundred fifty dollars (\$650.00).
-The owner of the vehicle shall also be charged reasonable storage and towing fees should the vehicle be removed to a private storage facility, provided that no fees shall be assessed for any immobilization or tow which has been determined to be erroneous. - I. Towing Services: The Ordinance Enforcement Administrator shall appoint or retain the services of an individual agency or company to tow and impound vehicles in accordance herewith, provided that that individual, agency or company is fully insured and licensed according to local or state law and has available a secured impound area within which to retain vehicles impounded hereunder.
-For the purpose of this subsection a "secured area" shall mean an area bounded by a fence, chainlink or otherwise, of a sufficient height and with locking gates so as to minimize or prevent unauthorized entry into the impounded vehicles.
+A hearing provided by this subsection shall not determine the validity of or otherwise adjudicate any citation or notice of ordinance violation issued relative to the immobilized vehicle, but shall only relate to whether the vehicle was properly immobilized or towed by determining whether the owner previously submitted evidence required by this chapter. - H. Fines and Fees for Immobilization: The fine for immobilization shall be five hundred dollars (\$500.00) and the fine for impoundment and towing shall be an amount not to exceed six hundred fifty dollars (\$650.00).
+The owner of the vehicle shall also be charged reasonable storage and towing fees should the vehicle be removed to a private storage facility, provided that no fees shall be assessed for any immobilization or tow which has been determined to be erroneous. - I. Towing Services: The Ordinance Enforcement Administrator and/or the Police Department may appoint or retain towing services, which shall be procured in accordance with Section 5-7-3 of the Village Code.
+Towing firm eligibility shall be in accordance with Section 5-7-4 of the Village Code.
+For the purpose of this subsection a "secured area" shall mean an area bounded by a fence, chain-link or otherwise, of a sufficient height and with locking gates so as to minimize or prevent unauthorized entry into the impounded vehicles.
+Additional business and storage lot requirements are set forth in Section 5-7-0 of the Village Code.